GloryRunner/Space-Force-Rocket/README.md

 # Space-Force-Rocket
-An project for USAF's Space Force.
+A project for USAF's Space Force.